-- Integration provides an opportunity to increase your cash flow earlier in retirement. - You may have higher expenses such as travel, children living at home, or a mortgage. - You may want to delay accessing your personal investments. - It may enable you to retire at an earlier age.
+- Integration provides an opportunity to increase your cash flow earlier in retirement. - You may have higher expenses such as travel, children living at home, or a mortgage. - You may want to delay accessing your personal investments. - It may enable you to retire earlier.